Arthur Morris/BIRDS AS ART

 The BIRDS AS ART Current Workflow e-Guide (Digital Basics II)

-The few things mentioned above (and tons more) are covered in detail in the BIRDS AS ART Current Workflow e-Guide (Digital Basics II), an instructional PDF that is sent via e-mail.
+Your guessed it, everything mentioned above (and tons more) is covered in detail in the BIRDS AS ART Current Workflow e-Guide (Digital Basics II), an instructional PDF that is sent via e-mail.
 Learn more and check out the free excerpt in the blog post here.
-The new e-Guide reflects my Macbook Pro/Photo Mechanic/DPP 4/Photoshop workflow.
+While the new e-Guide reflects my Macbook Pro/Photo Mechanic/DPP 4/Photoshop workflow, folks using a PC and/or BreezeBrowser will also benefit greatly by studying the material on DB II.
 Do note that you will find the RGB Curves Adjustment Color Balancing tutorial only in the new e-guide.
 Note: folks working on a PC and/or those who do not want to miss anything Photoshop may wish to purchase the original Digital Basics along with DB II while saving $15 by clicking here to buy the DB Bundle.

 The two most recent and many of the older MP4 Photoshop Tutorial videos releases go hand and hand with the information in DB II):